Hospice Evaluation Guide: Quality End-of-Life Care

 What is the purpose of a hospice evaluation?

 The purpose of a hospice evaluation is to assess a patient’s health condition to determine if they qualify for hospice care, which focuses on comfort and quality of life for terminally ill patients.
+For more information on hospice care, including emotional and spiritual support for both the patient and their loved ones, visit this resource.
 This evaluation is crucial as it helps ensure that patients receive the appropriate level of care tailored to their unique needs.

 Who is involved in the hospice evaluation process?